 Quran Burning Decision May Come Down To The Wire

-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 This is MORNING EDITION from NPR News.
 I'm Linda Wertheimer.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 What complicates that decision is that it involves another controversial item in the news - an Islamic Center planned near Ground Zero in New York.
 From Gainesville, Florida, NPR's Greg Allen reports.

-Jones says he talked to Musri about plans by New York Imam Feisal Abdul Rauf to build an Islamic Center near the former site of the World Trade Center.
+GREG ALLEN: Jones says he talked to Musri about plans by New York Imam Feisal Abdul Rauf to build an Islamic Center near the former site of the World Trade Center.

 ALLEN: After two meetings with Florida Muslim leader, Mohammad Musri, Jones said he was convinced they had a deal.

-Reverend JONES: The Imam has agreed to move the mosque.
+JONES: The Imam has agreed to move the mosque.
 We have agreed to cancel our event on Saturday.
 And on Saturday, I will be flying up there to meet with him.

-The man in the middle, Florida Imam Mohammad Musri, says he never suggested to Jones there was a deal to move the New York Islamic Center.
+ALLEN: The man in the middle, Florida Imam Mohammad Musri, says he never suggested to Jones there was a deal to move the New York Islamic Center.
 But Musri said Imam Rauf's office agreed to hear Jones's concerns.

-Imam MOHAMMAD MUSRI: And I had a commitment from them, that I and the pastor would be welcome to have a meeting.
+MOHAMMAD MUSRI: And I had a commitment from them, that I and the pastor would be welcome to have a meeting.
 And that, yes, that very subject - the moving of the mosque would be discussed and that he would consider it.

-Greg Allen, NPR news, Gainesville, Florida.
+ALLEN: Greg Allen, NPR news, Gainesville, Florida.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.